 A conversation practicum for students who are residing in the German House.
 Cultural and language-oriented activities form part of the practicum, directed by the native assistant under the supervision of an instructor.
 May be repeated for credit but a maximum of one credit of Germ 380 may be counted as part of a German major or minor.
+Germ 102 is highly recommended prior to this course.

-Credits Awarded: .5 Terms Offered: Fall, Spring Prerequisites: Germ 102 or placement or equivalent
+Credits Awarded: .5 Terms Offered: Fall, Spring